-Social skills are an integral part of our lives that help us bond well with people around and lead a happy life.
+Social skills are an integral part of our lives that help us bond well with people around us and lead a happy life.
 As we grow up, we understand the importance of social skills in our lives and learn hard to acquire those skills.
 However, social skills cannot be acquired in a day.
-Hence, it is important to inculcate these skills on your children from a young age.
+Hence, it is important to inculcate these skills in your children from a young age.

 If you are a parent of a shy child, you definitely understand the difficulty of making your child socialize.
 You cannot force them to be social; it has to be done tactfully to help them overcome their shyness.
 Before knowing how to help a shy child socialize, it is important to first identify the social skills problems that your children are having.

 What are the main causes of shyness in children?

 There could be many factors, which could lead to child socialization problems.